 Symptoms: Depending on the underlying cause, but you may notice blood on the outside of the feces or within it, straining to go to the toilet, pain when defecating, mucus on or in the feces, anal scooting, hard, dry stools or diarrhea and pale gums.

 Diagnosis: Physical examination and medical history, accompanying symptoms and diagnostic tests which may include colonoscopy, medical imaging, routine blood and fecal studies.

-Treatment depends on the underlying cause but may include surgery, stool softeners, anti-worming medications, antibiotics and dietary changes.
+Treatment: This depends on the underlying cause but may include surgery, stool softeners, anti-worming medications, antibiotics and dietary changes.

-Anal and rectal bleeding refers to blood which may be noticed on or around the anus, the opening at the end of the cat’s digestive tract, its function is to pass feces out of the body, or the rectum (which is the final section of the large intestine) inside your cat.
+Anal and rectal bleeding refers to blood which may be noticed on or around the anus, the opening at the end of the cat’s digestive tract, its function is to pass feces out of the body, or the rectum, which is the final section of the large intestine, inside your cat.

 You may notice bright red blood on the anus, especially after a bowel movement, but more commonly blood is seen on or in the feces.

 Blood can originate anywhere along the lower gastrointestinal tract, from the stomach and intestines (colon, rectum, anal canal) or externally, from anus or the anal glands.

 The anal glands, which are at the 5 and 7 o’clock position on the cat’s anus, contain a clear, foul-smelling liquid which is released from the glands when the cat defecates.
 From time to time, the content in the glands can become thick and purulent, causing impaction and inflammation.
 Eventually, the glands will abscess and possibly rupture.